dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

     ![Settings menu](/files/access-user-settings.jpg)

 1. Scroll down until you see the <label>2-Step Verification</label> section.
-Click on the <label>Re-generate</label> button next to the existing recovery code, to go on to the confirmation page.
+Click on the <label>Re-generate</label> button next to the existing recovery code.

     ![Regenerate recovery code](/files/user-mfa-regenerate-recovery-code.png)

-1. Store your new recovery code in a safe place and click on <label>Next</label>.
+1. You will see a new recovery code displayed.
+Store the new recovery code in a safe place and click on <label>Next</label> to confirm the re-generation of your recovery code.

     ![Store recovery code](/files/user-mfa-regenerate-recovery-code-continue.png)